byronbytes/QuickLock/README.md

 **Lock your computer quickly with one button.**

 ## Intentions
-  Sometimes locking your computer can take a long time if you have a tight schedeule or don't want to navigate menus.
-QuickLock solves all these problems by having an easy to reach lock button and an always-ready keybind to lock Windows by doing `WIN + L`
+Sometimes locking your computer can take a long time if you have a tight schedeule or don't want to navigate Windows's menus.
+QuickLock solves all these problems by having an easy to click lock button and an always-ready keybind to lock Windows by doing `WIN + L`.

+## List Of Features